jbush001/NyuziProcessor/README.md

-This project is a multi-core GPGPU (general purpose graphics processing unit) IP core, implemented in SystemVerilog.
+This project is a multi-core GPGPU (general purpose graphics processing unit) core, implemented in SystemVerilog.
 Documentation is available here: https://github.com/jbush001/GPGPU/wiki.
 Pull requests/contributions are welcome.